-TOEFL iBT score of 110 or higher
+TOEFL iBT score of 110 or higher OR

-IELTS score of 8 or higher
+IELTS score of 8 or higher OR

-The Council for the Accreditation of Educator Preparation (CAEP) accredits Manhattanville College School of Education.
+The Council for the Accreditation of Educator Preparation (CAEP) accredited Manhattanville College School of Education at the initial-licensure level.
 CAEP is the only recognized national accreditor for educator preparation.
-Manhattanville College School of Education meets rigorous national standards for educator preparation set by the Council for the Accreditation of Educator Preparation.
+Manhattanville College School of Education has met rigorous national standards for educator preparation set by CAEP.